 a) It shall be the responsibility of the Assembly to maintain the Executive Council

-and the councillors’ positions at full compliment.
+and the councillors’ positions at full complement.

 Article IX REMOVAL FROM OFFICE

-The RPSTA believes strongly in the STF Discipline Codes STF Discipline Codes codes and standards of the profession and therefore has established the RPSTA Executive Council Code of Conduct.
+The RPSTA believes strongly in the STF Discipline Codes codes and standards of the profession and therefore has established the RPSTA Executive Council Code of Conduct.
 Any complaint under the Code of Conduct should be taken seriously, and dealt with expeditiously, to protect the integrity of both the Association and its members.

 9.1 A member of the Executive Council may be removed from office for a violation of the RPSTA Executive Council Code of Conduct.

-9.2 written complaintthe President or Vice-President to
+9.2 Any member in good standing may put forward a written complaint to the President or Vice-President to request the removal of a member from Executive Council.

 9.3 A Special meeting of the Executive Council shall be called by the President or Vice-President

-Vice-President designate within 10 working days of receipt of request to review the question of removal, and shall occur within 30 working days of the request.
+designate within 10 working days of receipt of request to review the question of removal, and shall occur within 30 working days of the request.

 9.4 The Executive Councillor about whose conduct is in question shall be given notice of the criticism not less than 48 hours in advance of the special meeting.

-9.5 A motion of eighty percent two–thirds support of the Executive Council members eligible to vote is required to effect recommend removal.
+9.5 A motion of eighty percent two–thirds support of the Executive Council members eligible to vote is required to recommend removal.
 The subject of the motion does not receive a vote.

-9.6 The Executive Council, upon completion of any investigation and decision on the matter of removal or sanction of an Executive Councillor, will inform the Assembly of the decision at the next meeting. inform the Assembly of the decision at the next meeting. bring a motion to remove, to the membership at a General Meeting.
+9.6 The Executive Council, upon completion of any investigation and decision on the matter of removal or sanction of an Executive Councillor, will inform the Assembly of the decision at the next meeting. bring a motion to remove, to the membership at a General Meeting.

 The General Meeting must approve the motion by a simple majority.